 Location.
 44° 6.927′ N, 103° 21.779′ W. Marker is near Rapid City, South Dakota, in Pennington County.
-Marker is on Nemo Rd 1.2 miles west of Bittersweet Rd, on the right when traveling west.
-Touch for map.
+Marker is on Nemo Rd 1.2 miles west of Bittersweet Rd, on the Touch for map.
 Marker is in this post office area: Rapid City SD 57702, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 16 miles of this marker, measured as the crow Civilian Conservation Corps Camp (approx. 6.8 miles away); Water for a Thirsty West (approx. 6.9 miles away); Pactola Dam & Reservoir (approx. 6.9 miles away); A City Divided (approx. 7 miles away); Construction of the Wall (approx. 7 miles away); Confrontation (approx. 7 miles away); Celebrating Victory (approx. 7 miles away); The American Commitment (approx. 7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Civilian Conservation Corps Camp (approx. 6.8 miles away); Water for a Thirsty West (approx. 6.9 miles away); Pactola Dam & Reservoir (approx. 6.9 miles away); A City Divided (approx. 7 miles away); Construction of the Wall (approx. 7 miles away); Confrontation (approx. 7 miles away); Celebrating Victory (approx. 7 miles away); The American Commitment (approx. 7 miles away).
 Touch for a list and map of all markers in Rapid City.

 Categories. • Entertainment • Sports •

 Credits.
 This page was last revised on January 22, 2018.
 This page originally submitted on January 21, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 46 times since then and 34 times this year.
+This page has been viewed 88 times since then and 34 times this year.
 Photos: 1, 2. submitted on January 21, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.